achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 ## Savage Worlds and Joe Lansdale's East Texas
 In 2015, Pinnacle Entertainment Group came out with the East Texas University (ETU) setting, which is a mash up where Buffy the Vampire Slayer, Miskatonic University, and Blue Mountain State meet in Lansdale country.
 There is even a building named after Champion Joe on the ETU campus.
-Unlike the supernatureal horror in the ETU setting, the horror in the Hap and Leonard books is visceral, earthly horror and it is efective because it is man-made, unnerving, mundane yet inhuman.
+Unlike the supernatural horror in the ETU setting, the horror in the Hap and Leonard books is visceral, earthly horror and it is effective because it is man-made, unnerving, mundane yet inhuman.
 Hap and Leonard reside in the fictional town of LaBorde, Texas and that can easily be situated close by the fictitious university town of Pinebox.
 You can easily find a reason for Hap and Leonard to visit Pinebox.
 They have served as security guards at a chicken processing plant before, so maybe they can do a stint as campus police.
-As far as the timelines are concerned, do not sweat it.
+As far as the time lines are concerned, do not sweat it.
 Hap and Leonard were very active in the late 80s but the latest novel, Rusty Puppy (2017), is set in the 2010s.

 ![collins-pine](https://when-release.com/.u/.d/1460751590.jpg)
 ## Hap and Leonard as a team
-Hap and Leonard are amateur investigators andtypically find themselvces doing legwork.
+Hap and Leonard are amateur investigators and typically find themselves doing legwork.
 Where they lack the classic sleuth skills, they get by with a little luck, intuition, and knowledge of the locals and location.

-They are also noty overly ambitious; some see that as lazy.
+They are unambitious; some see that as lazy.
 OK, maybe they are a bit lazy but, when these guys get going, they do not sit back.
 Hap and Leonard also exemplify a great friendship that crosses lines of race, sexual orientation, and politics.
 They are very different people but they are brothers and do anything for one another.